 Input the session number as 1; the number of active channels as between 1 and 6, depending on the number of mice; the number of visits to the grid as 10; and the number of shocks as 20 [1].

-SCREEN: To be provided by the authors Screen capture movie as talent inputs the session number as 1; inputs the number of active channels as between 1 and 6, depending on the number of mice; inouts the number of visits to the grid as 10; and inputs the number of shocks as 20.
+SCREEN: To be provided by the authors Screen capture movie as talent inputs the session number as 1; inputs the number of active channels as between 1 and 6, depending on the number of mice; inputs the number of visits to the grid as 10; and inputs the number of shocks as 20.

 Set the inclination of the treadmill to 0 degrees [1].
 Hold mice by the tail when placing in the treadmill and place mice directly on the belt to avoid starting mice on the shock grid [2].